 You only need to concentrate on the top league for most games (CSGO, PUBG, FIFA, Rocket League, LoL…).
 One plays relatively professionally below, but not under the conditions mentioned above.
 And this is exactly where a pro gamer wants to go.

 - The sum of the competitive players

 Why is the mass of all players critical?
-It is a measure of the market for the game in question and is therefore essential for sponsors.
+It is a measure of the market for the game in question and is, therefore, essential for sponsors.
 A game bought or played by many people naturally has many more spectators.
-Thus, the advertising effect is much higher than a game that only a few players accepted.
+Thus, the advertising effect is much higher than in a game that only a few players accepted.

 So this variable tells you how attractive the conditions for a pro gamer in this game can be and how many possible pro slots there are in the particular Esports scene.
 Many players mean more attractive contracts and higher prize money.
 Few players mean correspondingly lower conditions and sums.